R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: void pushstring(HSquirrelVM* sqvm, const SQChar* sVal, int length = -1)

     :param HSquirrelVM* sqvm: the target VM
-    :param SQChar* sVal: pointer to the string that has to be pushed
+    :param SQChar* sVal: the string that will be pushed
     :param int len: length of the string ``sVal``
     :remarks: if the parameter length is less than 0 the VM will calculate the length using ``strlen``